“Andrew McIntosh's “I Hold the Lion's Paw", a 40-minute suite, travels over vast geography, searching, sometimes with a little swing in its step."

 “His [pianist Dante Boon's] sensitive playing set the stage for the violin and here Andrew McIntosh displayed amazing control of pitch and intonation, even when the sounds coming from his instrument were barely above a whisper.
 Despite the fragmented nature of the piece - and its 75 minute length - it was never boring.
 This was due largely to the quality of the playing but also the fact that it was performed live in a space where the finest details were audible... ...This was an excellent performance of one of the landmarks of late 20th century experimental music."

-Paul Muller, Sequenza 21 (Feldman's For John Cage at Dogstar)
+Paul Muller (Feldman's For John Cage at Dogstar)

 “The performance was exceptional.
 Every pitch, every sound, had a considered, tactile beauty, as if it had been lovingly worked on and perfected."
-Mark Swed, L.A.
-Times (Klaus Lang's einfalt.stille. at Monday Evening Concerts)
+Mark Swed (Klaus Lang's einfalt.stille. at Monday Evening Concerts)

 “Clearly invested in the material, they’ve risked emotional drain in order to infuse it with blood and fire."

-Richard Allen, A Closer Listen (Formalist Quartet recording of Nicholas Deyoe's for ever day is another view of the tentative past)
+Richard Allen (Formalist Quartet recording of Nicholas Deyoe's for ever day is another view of the tentative past)